webplatform/docs-wpd/Getting_Started/index.md

-Web Platform Docs is written, edited, and organized by an active community&mdash;many of them volunteers.
+This website, Web Platform Docs is written, edited, and organized by an active community&mdash;many of them volunteers.

 It's incredibly easy to get started, and you can make meaningful contributions whether you have five minutes, half an hour, or half a day.
 The community is friendly and welcoming to any newcomers.
 If you ever have any questions, just ask!